 While doctors take care of the many seriously ill patients that come through their private practices due to the Coronavirus, who is taking care of the doctors?

-Sajida Ahmed understands that doctors are overwhelmed and are beginning to quit private practice in large numbers, due to both physical and mental fatigue.
-Many in private practice can’t keep up with their workload and the enormous paperwork that accompanies it: Insurance, patient medical records, billing, HIPPA requirements.
+Sajida Ahmed understands that doctors are overwhelmed and beginning to quit private practice in large numbers, siting both physical and mental fatigue.
+Many in private practice can’t keep up with their workload and the paperwork that accompanies it: Insurance, patient medical records, billing, HIPAA requirements.

 But Sajida Ahmed is the “Finance Doctor,” there to help overworked and exhausted doctors to keep doing what they do best: heal sick patients.

-Her specialty is medical billing and Accounts Receivables, and she has been able to recover thousands of dollars from AR for cardiologists which they may have had to write off.
-Her work behind the scenes makes them more efficient - and can save lives.
+Her specialty is medical billing and AR, and she has been able to recover thousands of dollars from AR (Accounts receivables) for cardiologists which they may have had to write off.

 Strong and Self Reliant